MathildeAguiar/docs_internship/journal.md

 Meeting with Yannick this morning.
 The result page is fixed and the database is set up.
 I need to finish the queries and set up the bootstrap.

+### 19/05/21:

+* I set up the bootstrap Flask on my Collection de Disques website.
+Now we have a beautiful form.
+* I messed up with the database (I defined the database like SQLAchemy one instead of a SQLite one) so I have to redo that.
+* I made some prototypes of the ihm we want for our final application
+* I started to setch an architecture of the files needed to create the final application